baselime/lambda-node-opentelemetry/README.md

-# 🎸 Lambda Tracer for node
+# 🎸 Lambda Opentelemetry for Node.JS

-The `@baselime/lambda` package instruments your lambda functions and automatically ships OTEL compatible trace data to Baselime.
+The `@baselime/lambda-node-opentelemetry` package instruments your lambda functions and automatically ships OTEL compatible trace data to Baselime.
 This is the most powerful and flexible way to instrument your node service.

 The downside of this node tracer is it adds a small performance hit to each lambda invocation.
-We are working as hard as possible to minimise this but for now if this matters to you use our [https://docs.baselime.io/x-ray](x-ray) integration instead.
+We are working as hard as possible to minimise this but for now if this matters to you use our [x-ray](https://docs.baselime.io/x-ray) integration instead.

 # Automatic Instrumentation [WIP]